Figure

 which induces a unitary mode transformation acting on creation operators as:

-Single-qubit operations in dual-rail encoding are realized with beam splitters and phase shifters, while effective entangling operations are implemented by measurement-induced nonlinearities (ancilla + feed-forward in KLM-style protocols).
+Single-qubit operations in dual-rail encoding are realized with beam splitters and phase shifters (Mach-Zehnder interferometers), while effective entangling operations are implemented by measurement-induced nonlinearities (ancilla photons + feed-forward in KLM-style protocols).

-• Photons have low decoherence during transmission, making this architecture naturally network-compatible.
+• Photons have negligible decoherence during transmission, making this architecture naturally network-compatible

-• The KLM result established that scalable QC is possible with linear optics + measurement alone.
+• The KLM result established that scalable quantum computing is possible with linear optics + measurement alone — no photon-photon interaction needed

 Key Metrics